 Questions to the Court of Justice of the European Union

-The CJEU is expected to issue its decision on this matter in the second half of 2017.
-The CJEU's decision will hopefully resolve this issue once and for all and provide clarity to both innovator and generic pharmaceutical companies on the exact date SPCs expire.
-We will keep you informed of developments and provide an update when the decision issues.
+The CJEU's decision resolved this issue once and for all and provided clarity to both innovator and generic pharmaceutical companies on the exact date SPCs expire.

 Seattle Genetics Inc v Österreichisches Patentamt, C-471/14, 06 October 2015: http://dycip.com/seattlec-47114